Professor of Law

 Honors and Affiliations

 Sichelman was awarded Thorsnes Prize for Outstanding Legal Scholarship at the University of San Diego in 2016, and was named a University Professor in 2015 and a Herzog Endowed Scholar in 2012.
 He is also a winner of the 2011 Stanford-Samsung Essay Contest on Patent Damages.
-In 2008 and 2009, he was a Kauffman Foundation Fellow at the University of California, Berkeley (Boalt Hall) School of Law.
 Sichelman is licensed to practice law in the State of California and is a member of the American Bar Association, California Bar Association, Federal Circuit Bar Association, American Law & Economics Association, Society for Empirical Legal Studies, and the Patent & Trademark Office Society.